 Sustainable Agriculture/ Responsible Farming:

 Despite the fact that CARD has been a major player for rural livelihoods promotion through natural resource management since its inception, agriculture was never a prime focus rather it was taken up only as part of integrated development.
-The realization was soon brought into action by integrating with few national and international agriculture development initiatives.
-Today CARD is working with 30000 farmers on agriculture transformation through Good Agriculture Practices in 300 plus villages across Madhya Pradesh and Chhattisgarh and our motto is “Aap Cheti aap Khet” – “Sensible Farmer Responsible Farming”.
+The realization was soon brought into action by integrating with few national and international agriculture development initiatives during 2010.
+As of today CARD has worked with over 50000 farmers on agriculture transformation through Good Agriculture Practices in 400 plus villages across Madhya Pradesh and Chhattisgarh and our motto is ““Aap Cheti aap Kheti” – “Sensible Farmer Responsible Farming”.
 We are presently active in two major practices in the state; one is the farmer support programme through responsible farming practices in Soybeans cultivation in the Malwa region, and the other is promoting chemical free natural farming in the Eastern Mahakaushal region.

 The State of Madhya Pradesh took a lead in the watershed based development approach during the nineties when the common watershed guidelines were introduced at the National level.
 The key founders of CARD were among the few State level celebrities who shaped this movement.
 The CARD therefore inherited its legacy of land and water based livelihood development model.
 The execution of watershed rehabilitation programme could start only in 2002 under Rajiv Gandhi Watershed Mission with watershed plus approach and within a decade CARD has attained a position of one of the few agencies in India with experience of over 1 lakh ha area under watershed rehabilitation.